cphdat2sem2017-B/Week2-Database/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;SELECT / ORDER BY / FUNCTIONS / GROUP BY
 ####DAY 2 (TUESDAY): SQL QUERIES
 ####DAY 3 (WEDNESDAY): DATABASE DESIGN
+We are going to design a database from scratch using DDL.
+We will look at how to enforce referential entegrity using foreign keys and junction tables.
+Ww will also look at other types of database constraints we can use.

 ####DAY 4 (THURSDAY): NORMALIZATION / OPTIMIZATION
 ####DAY 5 (FRIDAY): STUDY POINT ASSIGNMENT